Occupant Plugload Management for Demand Response in Commercial Buildings: Field Experimentation and Statistical Characterization: Statistical analysis and modeling

 \subsubsection{Regression-based modeling}

-Given the statistical significance, is of interest to predict the experiment phase power consumption based on a model.
+~\\ Given the statistical significance, is of interest to predict the experiment phase power consumption based on a model.
 To model the hourly power consumption of an average participant, we employ an autoregressive model with an exogenous input consisting of the average screentime associated with the dashboard during the past hour.
-Let $d_e \in \mathbb{D}_W$ and $d_b \in \mathbb{D}_W$ denote a day in the experiment dataset and the corresponding day in the baseline dataset respectively.
-We also use a single argument $h \in \{1,...,24\}$ to represent the hour of a day $d (\in \mathbb{D}_W)$.
-Therefore, we can write the experiment and baseline hourly power consumption of the $i^{th}$ participant during hour $h$ and day $d$ as $Y_{\mathcal{P}3^\mathbb{N}_i}(d,h)$, $Y_{\mathcal{P}1^\mathbb{N}_i}(d,h)$ respectively\footnote{Similarly, the intervention variable $x^A_{\mathcal{P}3^\mathbb{N}_i}(d,t_0,t_f)$ in Section \ref{ssec:nasa_analysis} is simplified into $x^A_{\mathcal{P}3^\mathbb{N}_i}(d,h-1)$ so that $(t_f-t_0)$ represents the hour $(h-1)$.}.
-Also, let '$:$' denote the use of a sample statistic when used in place of '$i$', the index corresponding to the $i^{th}$ participant.
-Instead of explicitly modeling the experiment hourly power consumption of an average participant $\mu_{\mathcal{P}3^\mathbb{N}_:}(d,h)$, we model the \emph{difference between the averaged experiment and baseline responses} $\mu_{\mathcal{P}1^\mathbb{N}_:}(d,h)-\mu_{\mathcal{P}3^\mathbb{N}_:}(d,h)$.
-The paired difference allows for mitigating subjective variation due to individual energy consumption on account of varying preferences or workloads, thereby allowing a better statistical prediction.
-Let this mean differential response be represented by $\Delta\mu_{\mathbb{N}_{:}}(d,h)$.
-Now the model can be written as:
+In place of specifying the start time ($t_0$) and end time ($t_f$) arguments, let the single argument $h \in \{1,...,24\}$ specify the hour of the day $d$.
+Therefore, we can write the experiment and baseline hourly power consumption of the $i^{th}$ participant during hour $h$ on day $d$ as $Y_{\mathcal{P}3^\mathbb{N}_i}(d,h)$ and $Y_{\mathcal{P}1^\mathbb{N}_i}(d,h)$, respectively.
+Similarly, the intervention variable can be written as $X^A_{\mathcal{P}3^\mathbb{N}_i}(d,h)$.
+Also, let '$:$' denote an index representing the sample statistic when used in place of '$i$', the index corresponding to the $i^{th}$ participant.
+Instead of explicitly modeling the experiment hourly power consumption of an average participant $Y_{\mathcal{P}3^\mathbb{N}_:}(d,h)$, we model the \emph{difference between the averaged baseline and experiment responses}, $\mu_{\mathcal{P}1^\mathbb{N}_:}(d,h)-Y_{\mathcal{P}3^\mathbb{N}_:}(d,h)$\footnote{The difference is constructed by considering the baseline week day $d \in \mathbb{D}_W$ corresponding to the experiment day $d \in D_3^\mathbb{N}$. }.
+The paired difference mitigates subjective variation due to individual energy consumption arising from varied energy preferences or work schedules, thereby enabling better prediction.
+Let this mean differential response be represented by $\Delta Y_{\mathbb{N}_{:}}(d,h)$.
+To model this response, we considered various model families differing in structural complexity.
+These included timeseries regression using linear, polynomial, and logarithmic functions; neural networks; kernel regression; and Gaussian process regression.
+It was observed that increasing the model complexity did not necessarily translate to tangible improvements in performance (< 5\%).
+Based on the evaluation, the autoregressive model structure with exogenous inputs (ARX) shown below is chosen. :